Afterload

 Ventricular systole.
 Red arrow is path from left ventricle to aorta.
 Afterload is largely dependent upon aortic pressure.

 Afterload is the pressure that the heart must work against to eject blood during systole (ventricular contraction).
 Afterload is proportional to the average arterial pressure.
 As aortic and pulmonary pressures increase, the afterload increases on the left and right ventricles respectively.
 Afterload changes to adapt to the continually changing demands on an animal's cardiovascular system.
 Afterload is proportional to mean systolic blood pressure and is measured in millimeters of mercury (mm Hg).

+The clinical concept of afterload was given its modern operational definitions through the work of American cardiologist Edmund Sonnenblick and colleagues at the National Institutes of Health in the early 1960s.
+Sonnenblick's force-velocity studies of isolated cardiac muscle demonstrated that afterload directly determines the velocity of myocardial fiber shortening, providing the theoretical basis for afterload reduction as a therapeutic strategy in heart failure.

 Hemodynamics

 Afterload is a determinant of cardiac output.
 Cardiac output is the product of stroke volume and heart rate.
 Afterload is a determinant of stroke volume (in addition to preload, and strength of myocardial contraction).

 Following Laplace's law, the tension upon the muscle fibers in the heart wall is the pressure within the ventricle multiplied by the volume within the ventricle divided by the wall thickness (this ratio is the other factor in setting the afterload).
 Therefore, when comparing a normal heart to a heart with a dilated left ventricle, if the aortic pressure is the same in both hearts, the dilated heart must create a greater tension to overcome the same aortic pressure to eject blood because it has a larger internal radius and volume.
 Thus, the dilated heart has a greater total load (tension) on the myocytes, i.e., has a higher afterload.
 This is also true in the eccentric hypertrophy consequent to high-intensity aerobic training.
 Conversely, a concentrically hypertrophied left ventricle may have a lower afterload for a given aortic pressure.
 When contractility becomes impaired and the ventricle dilates, the afterload rises and limits output.
 This may start a vicious circle, in which cardiac output is reduced as oxygen requirements are increased.

 Afterload can also be described as the pressure that the chambers of the heart must generate to eject blood from the heart, and this is a consequence of aortic pressure (for the left ventricle) and pulmonic pressure or pulmonary artery pressure (for the right ventricle).
 The pressure in the ventricles must be greater than the systemic and pulmonary pressure to open the aortic and pulmonic valves, respectively.
 As afterload increases, cardiac output decreases.
 Cardiac imaging is a somewhat limited modality in defining afterload because it depends on the interpretation of volumetric data.